ramonabejan/meantodo/README.md

 Mean todo apllication ---

-A todo application using MongoDB,Express,Angular(1.x),Node
+A todo application using MongoDB,Express,AngularJs,Node

 see my profile on teamtreehouse https://teamtreehouse.com/ramonabejan